egumasa/engagement-annotation-project/docs/1_Basic_grammar.md

 | **As we mentioned in Chapter I**,          | however, we believe that it is better to conceive of grammar and lexicon as intertwined |

-## A detailed description of dependent clause types
-From the grammatical perspective, dependent clauses can be classified into several categories.
-Each deserve separate attention in the current documentation.
-Note there may be a correlation between structural patterns and `engagement` this is never absolute.
-Remember that `engagement` is (discourse) semantic categories.

 ## References
 Larsen-Freeman, D., & Celce-Murcia, M. (2016). *The grammar book.
 Form, meaning and use for English language teachers* (3rd eds).